 Although a bone marrow examination isn't strictly necessary to make a diagnosis, doctors often use it to help confirm a ET diagnosis.
-If you have ET, your marrow has a significant increase in platelet-forming cells (megakaryocytes) and masses of platelets.

 Bone marrow testing involves two steps usually performed at the same time in a doctor's office or a hospital:

 - A bone marrow aspiration to remove a liquid marrow sample